Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    and protocols, making it ready for current and
    next generation media codecs such as [[!MPEGHEVC]]
    and protocols like MPEG DASH [[!MPEGDASH]].
-   In addition, to address the sub profiling of exising media containers CMAF [[!MPEGCMAF]] is referenced.
+   In addition, to support the sub profiling of exising media containers CMAF [[!MPEGCMAF]] is referenced.